sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation-application-capture/spa-create-automation-application-capture.md

     - Make sure the target is set to `Orders Management > Orders List`.
     - Select your browser.

-    > Note: SAP Intelligent Robotic Process Automation browser extension must be installed on the used navigator.
+    > Note: SAP Build Process Automation browser extension must be installed on the used navigator.

     <!-- border -->![Start Web Page activity](Step6-4.png)